jpmintz01/oTree/README.md

 - Change/update/add immediate visual feedback on decisions
 - change/update/add post-game feedback
 - block browser commands (back/reload/keyboard/etc)
-- Add third game?
-Maybe:
--- where participant IS the advisor but has to pass-on AI or human advice?
-Maybe a percentage of probability of war or something? <br>
---  the actual prisoner's dilemma with: <br>
---- a) the same payoffs, <br>
---- b) an ethical dilemma (target the terrorists with X chance of blowing up the baby milk factory) or, <br>
---- c) add another Peace-War with an explicit "reminder: you're making decisions on people's lives, are you considering your options carefully?" - seems like priming... <br>

 To do later:
 - Clean up code (low priority as long as it works)<br>